 The shop/catering outlets regularly review prices and compares them to those of other local providers in order to maintain profitability and to offer a competitive price to students.
-Also, the staff in liaison with the Commercial Manager review lines which are slow to sell and prevents any re-ordering.
+Also, the staff review lines which are slow to sell and prevents any re-ordering.
 It is ensured that the popular items are always available.
 This action limits competition from other local providers and minimises the number of items that are written off as the sell by date is passed.
 Monthly stock-taking and sale or return agreements are also in place to reduce risk.